Fouquet's

 The Creative Register: French Classicism as a Considered Position

 For those travelling across the UAE and looking for reference points at the more demanding end of French technique, Hotel de Ville Crissier in Crissier and ESqUISSE in Tokyo represent what French cooking looks like when pushed further into precision and personal expression.
 Fouquet's Dubai is not in that conversation, nor does it position itself there.
-Its peer set is the city's formal brasserie tier, not the international fine dining circuit.
+Its comparable set is the city's formal brasserie tier, not the international fine dining circuit.

 The Scene Around It: Downtown Dubai's Dining Density